sanger-pathogens/snp-sites/README.md

 conda install snp-sites
 ```

 ## OSX/Linux - from source
 This is a difficult method and is only suitable for someone with advanced unix skills.
 No support is provided with this method, since you have advanced unix skills.
-Please consider using HomeBrew/LinuxBrew instead.
+Please consider using Conda instead.
 First install a standard development environment (e.g. gcc, automake, autoconf, libtool).
 Download the software from [GitHub](https://github.com/sanger-pathogens/snp-sites).

 ```
 autoreconf -i -f